Last updated June 3, 2024.

 PMR is useful for treating some types of chronic pain, including backache, headaches, and arthritis.

-Since stress slows down the digestive system, PMR is beneficial for numerous digestive orders, including ulcers, colitis, and irritable bowel syndrome.
+Since stress slows down the digestive system, PMR is beneficial for numerous digestive disorders, including ulcers, colitis, and irritable bowel syndrome.

 When using PMR to treat any serious health condition, consider working with a healthcare professional who is trained in its use.